 Imagine a developer spends 20-hours working on the homepage of your website.
 The process has taken several weeks.
 After it’s presented to your team, it misses the mark and your developer has to start from scratch.
 This just costs you a lot of time and money.

-It also takes a lot of time and effort to gather photos and content.
-The wireframe allows for the project to move forward even without this information.
-It also helps with organization.
-Once the wireframe is completed, you’re filling in the blanks with pictures and text, which moves the project forward.
+Once you get to the mockup and development phases, a lot of additional time is required gathering photos and content, finalizing design elements, and ensuring the functionality works properly.
+The wireframe allows the project to move forward even without this information and helps a great deal with the organization of the entire project.
+Once the wireframe is completed and approved by the client, you’re filling in the blanks with pictures and text, moving the project forward.

 How Wireframes Help Developers